 Hello and welcome to the first of our

-This amazing process is gonna give rise
+This amazing process is going to give rise

 to an incredibly complex pumping

-machine hanging out in our thoracic cavity,
+machine hanging out in our thoracic cavity.

 you might ask yourself, why should

 we care?
 Reason is, heart malformations and

 common and prevalent.

-Some form of cardiac malformation tends to occur
+Some form of cardiac malformation tends to

-in about 1% of all births
+occur in about one percent of all births

 prior to delivery.

-In the United States alone, between 1999 and 2000,
+In the United States alone, there were

 roughly 6000 deaths associated with

 cardiac anomalies and malformations.